WesleyEdwards/simply-served/docs/ModelRestEndpoints.md

 ## Overview

 Model Rest Endpoints are auto-generated REST endpoints for a given model.
+This is a slightly watered-down port of Model Endpoints in [LightningServer](https://github.com/lightningkite/lightning-server/blob/version-4/docs/use-as-client.md) (Kotlin Server framework).

 ## Purpose